DiegelD/CarND-Path-Planning-Project/README.md

 </figure>
  <p></p>

-The upper figure the second image shows the control flow of a general prediction function.
+The second image shows the control flow of a general prediction function.
 Also our prediction function **generate_predictions** in `Car.cpp` file gets the same inputs.
-Anyhow for the beginning a very simple model base approach is used to predict the non-ego vehicle position, velocity and lane at the time the ego vehicle finished the quing waypoint and can execute the new waypoints.
+Anyhow for the beginning a very simple model base approach is used to predict the non-ego vehicle position, velocity and lane at the time the ego vehicle can execute the new waypoints.
 With a low effort we got so a quite robust predication for most use-cases of our highway pilot.
 Left out are predication of other cars lane changes.
 To improve this, in the further a Hybrid Naive-Bayes approach could be used.